magisterquis/dynelfsymbols/THEORY.md

 open("/usr/lib/x86_64/libkitten.so.4", O_RDONLY|O_CLOEXEC) = -1 ENOENT (No such file or directory)
 open("/usr/lib/libkitten.so.4", O_RDONLY|O_CLOEXEC) = -1 ENOENT (No such file or directory)
 ```
-If we make, say, `/lib/libkitten.so.4`, it will be loaded instead of the
+If we make a file named, say, `/lib/libkitten.so.4`, the linker will attempt to
-original `libprocps.so.4`.
-The linker still expects to find the symbols that
+load it instead of the original `libprocps.so.4`.
+The linker will give an
+error as it still expects to find the symbols that would have been imported
-would have been imported from libprocps, but that's easy enough to work out.
+from `libprocps`, but that's easy enough to work out.

-The functions (and required associated library versions) can be found with
+Those functions (and required associated library versions) can be found with
 `objdump(1)` or with the program in this repository.
 A malicious
-`libkitten.so.4` can then be crafted to load `libprocps.so.4` (via `dlopen(3)`)
+`libkitten.so.4` can then be crafted to load `libprocps.so.4` (via
-export proxy functions which call libprocps' functions and additionally perform
+`dlopen(3)`), export proxy functions which call libprocps' functions and
-other malicious tasks.
-The end result is a reverse shell every time someone
+additionally perform other malicious tasks.
+The end result is a reverse shell
-calls `uptime(1)`.
+every time someone calls `uptime(1)`.

 Do it!
 ------